Blog

 4. Select the Right Visuals for Real-Time Data

 Choosing the right type of data visualization is important, especially for live or constantly changing data.
-Simple visuals like line charts, bar charts, and indicators usually work best for real-time dashboards—they’re quick to read and keep things clear.
+Simple visuals like line charts, grouped bar chart, and indicators usually work best for real-time dashboards—they’re quick to read and keep things clear.
 The goal is to make sure users can recognize what’s important right away, so it’s best to skip overly complex visuals like 3D charts, which can make it harder to see the main points.
 Keeping things simple ensures that users can process info fast without unnecessary distractions.
+Using qualitative data cues, like color-coded markers, can make it easier to catch shifts in key metrics at a glance.

 5. Maintain Simplicity and Use Minimalist Design